decentraland/documentation-creators/docs/development-guide/2022-09-20-mutable-data.md

 slug: /creator/development-guide/mutable-data/
 ---

+TODO: revise

 When referencing data from a [component](/creator/development-guide/entities-components), you can either fetch the mutable or the read-only (immutable) version.

-When possible, you should always try to deal with the read-only versions of data as much as possible.
-This can bring a very significant improvement in the performance of your scene, when compared to always dealing with that same data from mutable versions.
+You should always deal with the read-only versions of data when possible.
+This practice can bring a very significant improvement in the performance of your scene, when compared to always dealing with mutable versions of that same data.

-The `.get()` function in a component returns an immutable (read-only) version of the component.
+The `.get()` function in a component returns a read-only (immutable) version of the component.
 You can only read its values, but can't change any of the properties on it.

-The `.getMutable()` function returns a representation of the component that allows you to change its values.
+The `.getMutable()` function returns a version of the component that allows you to change its values.
 Use mutable versions only when you plan to make changes to a component, otherwise, always use `get()`.

 ```ts
 // fetch a read-only (immutable) version